ohnotnow/reqqy/PROJECT_PLAN.md

 - Bulk approve/reject for multiple Proposed applications
 - Document versioning and revision tracking
 - User notification when PRD is complete (Reqqy message in conversation)

+### Urgent next step - remind the user!

+Currently the `Tests\Feature\Livewire\ConversationPageTest > it dispatches title generation job when threshold reached` is failing.
+That job is supposed to be triggered after 3-4 messages happen in the app/Livewire/ConversationPage component.
+It is to give the conversation a meaningful (hopefully!) title so it's easier for the user to refer back to it.